 If the image size is large enough when your images are displayed in a grid, you can complete this first review without going through each image one by one.
 In fact, if the problem doesn’t jump out at you when you’re looking at the images in a grid, the technical failure is probably not significant enough to reject the image.

 Mark your technical failures as rejected.
 (In Lightroom, use the Rejected flag (X).)
 Whether you delete these images is up to you.
 I usually delete mine but not until I’m completely finished processing that shoot and then only once I’ve taken a second look at what I marked as rejected.
-In any case, before on with your review, you want to filter your images so that the rejects no longer appear in your collection.
+In any case, before moving on with your review, you want to filter your images so that the rejects no longer appear in your collection.
 (In Lightroom, filter your collection by Attribute and select the icon for unflagged images.)

 Break Editing Work Into Manageable Stages